Sports events hit by the coronavirus epidemic

 * China forfeited a Davis Cup tie because its men’s team was unable to travel to Romania for the March 6-7 playoff.

-* The women’s Xi’an Open tennis tournament, scheduled for April 13-19, was canceled and the WTA said it was monitoring the situation with several events scheduled to take place in China in the second half of the season.
+* The WTA canceled the Xi’an Open (April 13-19) and Kunming Open (April 27-May 3) in China.
+The governing body of women’s tennis said it would monitor the situation with several events scheduled to take place in the country later this season.

+* Two Davis Cup qualifiers — Italy v South Korea in Cagliari and Japan v Ecuador in Miki — will be played without any spectators in attendance.

 * The world championship to be held in Busan, South Korea, from March 22-29 have been pushed back provisionally to June 21-28.